dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Having weak requirements means that the functional does not need the guarantees of a warrant attribute on a parameter function for its internal logic to be sound.
-Most programmers opt against warrant attributes, i.e. for weak requirements and therefore needlessly weaken the guarantees.
+Most programmers opt against warrant attributes, i.e. for weak requirements, and therefore needlessly weaken the guarantees.

 The DIP solves this problem by always allowing calls to `const` and `immutable` parameters